irods/irods_training/advanced/storage_tiering/README.md

 # **Creating a Tier Group**

-Tier groups are defined via metadata attached to the resources which participate in the group.
-In iRODS terminology, the attribute is defined by a function in the rule base **storage_tiering_configuration.re**, which by default is **irods::storage_tier_group**.
+Tier groups are defined via metadata AVUs attached to the resources which participate in the group.

+In iRODS terminology, the `attribute` is defined by a function in the rule base **storage_tiering_configuration.re**, which by default is named **irods::storage_tier_group**.
 The `value` of the metadata triple is the name of the tier group, and the `unit` holds the numeric position of the resource within the group.
 To define a tier group, simply choose a name and apply metadata to the selected root resources of given compositions.

 For example:
 ```